 - In some regions of the tectonic plates, volcanic hot spots are found.
-A volcanic hot spot is a region in the upper mantle where heat rises in the form of plume from the deep of the Earth.
-At the base of the mantle, low pressure and high temperature facilitates the melting process of the rocks.
-The melted rocks, called magma, sometimes pushes upward through the cracks in the crust and erupts on the Earth surface in the form of volcanoes.
-Hawaiian Islands were formed because of such a volcanic activity or a volcanic hot spot in the middle of the Pacific plate.
+A volcanic hot spot is a region in the upper mantle where heat rises in the form of plumes from the deep of the Earth.
+At the base of the mantle, low pressure and high temperature facilitate the melting process of the rocks.
+The melted rocks, called magma, sometimes push upward through the cracks in the crust and erupt on the Earth’s surface in the form of volcanoes.
+The Hawaiian Islands were formed because of such a volcanic activity or a volcanic hot spot in the middle of the Pacific plate.

-- Crust is the outermost layer of the Earth.
+- The crust is the outermost layer of the Earth.

 - Its depth ranges from 3.1 to 43.5 miles (5 to 70 km).

 - The Earth’s crust is divided into two types.
 That is:

 - The oceanic crust is the thin and dense part of the Earth’s crust situated under the ocean basin.
 Its depth is from 5 to 10 km.
 It is composed of silicate igneous rocks rich in iron and magnesium (known as mafic), such as basalt, gabbro, and diabase.